mCodex/nlw4-elixir/README.md

 # Rocketseat's NLW 4

-A MVC project using [Phoenix Framework](https://www.phoenixframework.org/) and Docker and Docker Compose
+An API built using [Phoenix Framework](https://www.phoenixframework.org/) and Docker and Docker Compose

 ---